pooja-bhavani/CKA/Modules/Module4/04-scheduling.md

 Pod scheduling in Kubernetes v1.35 provides sophisticated mechanisms to control where pods are placed in your cluster, with enhanced features for better resource utilization, performance optimization, and workload distribution.

-## 🌍 Real-World Scenarios
+## 🌍 Real-World Scenario

-### Scenario 1: Machine Learning Platform - GPU Resource Optimization
+### Scenario: Machine Learning Platform - GPU Resource Optimization

 **Business Context**: Your AI/ML platform serves 500+ data scientists running training jobs that require specific GPU types.
 You need to optimize GPU utilization while ensuring fair resource allocation and preventing resource conflicts.